jeremymiller00/Jeremy-Miller/README.md

 * Impact: accelerate experimentation of document similarity models across several products.

 ## Projects in Development / Prototypes
+### Identify Outlier Behavior in Scholarly Publications (Product Manager)
+* Worked with customers and internal stakeholders to define and scope problem.
+* Created success criteria and road map for delivery
+* Coordinating with Data Science and stakeholders to manage on-time delivery and measure outcomes.
+* Impact: preserve company reputation by improving data quality, supporting retention and new sales.

+### Patent Document Summarization (Product Manager)
+* Defined and scoped project with stakeholders.
+* Identified success metrics and targets; built road map for incremental delivery.
+* Coordinated with Data Scientist and stakeholders to ensure successful delivery.
+* Impact: group of summarization models currently saves ~$500k through automation, which further expansion in the pipeline.

 ### Keyword Prediction
 Deep Learning Natural Language token classification.
 Predict match between an academic text and a potential keyword.
 * Extracted data set from ~28mil published academic journal articles.